NotMyMajor/NMM---Insult-Generator/README.md

 # NMM---Insult-Generator
 Generate as many terrible insults in different formats as you could possibly want!

+WARNING!
+I'm not kidding when I say that these insults are terrible.
+There's some bad bad words in there.
+Use with caution.

 NMM has upgraded!
 I actually sort of learned how to make exe files and installers so now there is a fancy new installer you can download!
 Yay!

 I'll leave the actual python code in this repository, but it's really just there if you want to mess around with it.